-- 1 Total financial assets of U.S. households were \$54.4 trillion at year-end 2012.
-See Federal Reserve Board 2013. - 2 For example, see Schrass, Bogdan, and Holden 2012 and Holden, Bass, and Reid 2011. - 3 The withdrawal rates observed for 2012 (3.4 percent of DC plan participants with withdrawals; 1.7 percent with hardship withdrawals) were the same as those observed in 2011, which were in line with past years' experiences among the recordkeepers and the rate of withdrawal activity observed in the EBRI/ICI 401(k) database in 2000 (at the beginning of the 2000-2002 bear market in equities).
-The Employee Benefit Research Institute (EBRI) and ICI collaborate on an annual 401(k) data collection project.
-Analysis of the 2000 EBRI/ICI 401(k) database found that 4.5 percent of active 401(k) plan participants had taken in-service withdrawals, including hardship withdrawals.
-Withdrawal activity varied with participant age; participants younger than 60 were much less likely to take withdrawals compared with participants in their sixties.
-See Holden and VanDerhei 2002. - 4 The recordkeepers typically remove participants who are no longer working for the employer sponsoring the plan.
+- 1 Total financial assets of U.S. households were \$57.7 trillion at the end of 2013:Q1.
+See U.S. Federal Reserve Board 2013. - 2 This report presents withdrawal, contribution, and asset allocation activity during the first quarter of 2013 and compares the 2013:Q1 rates of activity to 2012:Q1, 2011:Q1, 2010:Q1, and 2009:Q1.
+Caution should be exercised when comparing the results from the surveys for different periods.
+Data should only be compared for similar periods-evaluating periods that are similar in terms of length and timing during the year allows us to focus on the relevant variables.
+For example, if there are any effects that are typical for the beginning of the year (e.g., people getting bonuses to invest, profit-sharing contributions occurring in the first quarter, people reacting to upcoming taxes, people reacting to past holiday spending), then it is essential to compare periods that also may experience these "seasonal" effects.
+In addition to seasonal effects, DC plan participant activity may be influenced by cyclical factors (e.g., recent stock market returns).
+Because some participants may visit their asset allocations at the beginning of the year.
+For annual activity through 2012, see Holden and Schrass 2013. - 3 For example, see Schrass, Bogdan, and Holden 2012 and Holden, Bass, and Reid 2011. - 4 The recordkeepers typically remove participants who are no longer working for the employer sponsoring the plan.
 It would not be correct to include such separated, retired, or terminated participants, because they cannot contribute.
-The goal of the survey is to measure the activity of active DC plan participants. - 5 There are two types of withdrawals possible from DC plans: nonhardship and hardship.
-An in-service withdrawal occurs if the participant is still employed by the plan sponsor.
+The goal of the survey is to measure the activity of active DC plan participants. - 5 There are two possible types of withdrawals from DC plans: nonhardship and hardship.
 Generally, participants withdrawing after age 591⁄2 are categorized as nonhardship withdrawals.
 A participant seeking a hardship withdrawal must demonstrate financial hardship and generally faces a 10 percent penalty on the taxable portion of the withdrawal.
 If a plan allows loans, participants are generally required to first take a loan before they are permitted to take a hardship withdrawal. - 6 Annual rates of account balance reallocation activity observed in the ICI Survey of DC Plan Recordkeepers for 2008, 2009, 2010, 2011, and 2012 are consistent with the behavior observed in earlier years in other data sources.
-Historically, recordkeepers find that in any given year, DC plan participants generally do not rebalance in their accounts (for references to this research, see note 80 in Holden, Brady, and Hadley 2006; and note 32 in Holden et al. 2012 for a discussion of changes in asset allocation). - 7 The EBRI/ICI 401(k) database update reports loan activity among 401(k) participants in plans that allow loans.
+Historically, recordkeepers find that in any given year, DC plan participants generally do not rebalance in their accounts (for references to this research, see note 80 in Holden, Brady, and Hadley 2006; and discussion of changes in asset allocation and note 32 in Holden et al. 2012). - 7 The EBRI/ICI 401(k) database update reports loan activity among 401(k) participants in plans that allow loans.
 At year-end 2011, 87 percent of participants in the database were in plans that offer loans; among those participants, 21 percent had loans outstanding at year-end 2011.
 This translates to 18 percent of all active 401(k) participants having loans outstanding.
 The year-end 2011 EBRI/ICI database includes statistical information about 24.0 million 401(k) participants in 64,141 plans, with \$1.415 trillion in assets.
 See Holden et al. 2012. - 8 The National Bureau of Economic Research dates the recession earlier in the decade to have occurred between March 2001 and November 2001.
 The latest recession was dated to have occurred between December 2007 and June 2009.
 See National Bureau of Economic Research 2010.